NYUDataBootcamp/Book/graphs1.md

 You get the idea.
 To get a sense of what's possible, take a look at these two notebooks [1](https://github.com/NYUDataBootcamp/Materials/blob/master/Code/IPython/bootcamp_test.ipynb) [2](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb).

+**More than you need** In addition to the buttons near the top of your notebook, there are also keyboard shortcuts for all these commands.
+We'll tell you about them along the way.
+Once we got used to them, we found that the keyboard shortcuts are an easier and more efficient way to do what we need.
+These will always be noted with **mtyn**.
+The command for creating a new cell is to press escape to be in *command mode* and then press `a` to insert a new cell above the current one and `b` to insert a new cell below the current cell.

 **Markdown essentials.**  Markdown is a simplified version of html ("hypertext markup language"), the language used to construct basic websites.  html was a great thing in 1995, but now that the excitement has warn off we find it painful.
 Markdown, however, has a zen-like simplicity and beauty.
 Here are some things we can do with it: